 In Episerver DXC Service, a Web App is a solution built on the Episerver platform, and operating as an Azure Web App including an SQL Database, a BLOB storage, and an Episerver Find index.

 A default configuration of DXC Service for packages Group, Corporate, Enterprise, includes one Web App, a CDN and three environments - Integration, Preproduction and Production.
 You can run multiple websites on one Web App (DXC Service license), without any restriction on the number of websites.
 The websites will share the same code base, and the same Find search index.

-Some specific scenarios may require separated code bases.
-In this case you can add additional Web Apps to the Group, Corporate, and Enterprise configurations.
-These Web Apps are included within the same DXC Service, and additional page views or content items will be counted towards the total amount for the primary configuration.
+Some specific scenarios may require separated code bases., in which case you can add additional Web Apps to the Group, Corporate, and Enterprise configurations.
+These Web Apps are included within the same DXC Service, and additional page views or content items are counted towards the total amount for the primary configuration.

 See Multisite development for more information about multisite scenarios.

-Azure Active Directory (Azure AD) is Microsoft's multi-tenant cloud based directory and identity management service.
-Azure AD provides single sign-on (SSO) access to many cloud-based SaaS applications, and includes a full suite of identity management capabilities.
-See Integrate Azure AD using OpenID Connect for more information.
+Azure Active Directory (Azure AD) is Microsoft's multi-tenant cloud-based directory and identity management service.
+Azure AD provides single sign-on (SSO) access to many cloud-based SaaS applications, and includes a suite of identity management capabilities.
+See Integrate Azure AD using OpenID Connect.

 Episerver DXC redirects all Episerver logs into .NET Diagnostic Trace, if the code uses the Episerver logging abstraction EPiServer.Logging.LogManager.

 If you are using log4net and deploying to DXC, replace log4net with EPiServer.Logging.
 See also Logging for more information about switching logging APIs.